Later part – Bachelor Programme in Aviation as Pilot in Airline Operation

 The later part of the bachelor programme starts once a year in the fall.

-1 April 2021 last date for completion/last date to validate tuition fee exemption.
+1 April 2022 last date to validate tuition fee exemption, (non-Swedish citizens)

 - Upper secondary school credentials